-It is intended there will be 3-4 (currently virtual) meetings per year.
+There are currently 4 BEFS led meetings per year, occasionally with additional CPD sessions.
+Further group-led sessions are planned for 2024 as fits group need.
 If you currently work for a local authority within this remit and would like to have access to the group, please contact BEFS Policy & Strategy Manager – Hazel Johnson.

 BEFS offer is as that of secretariat and ‘host’, a neutral space for discussion – the group is autonomous and any meeting topics, agenda, and resource library are led by attendees.
 BEFS works in collaboration and partnership, with the aim of enhancing sector policy capacity and advocating for the sector.
 COG is formed along these principles.

 COMMUNICATION & SUPPORT

 - online forum (via Microsoft Teams Group) where participants can share questions/knowledge exchange – benefitting the day-to-day working of individuals

 - CPD – signpost to useful courses and ongoing work, seeking awareness of any gaps and seeking to provide CPD opportunities as required by the group

 - signposting to recent, relevant policy consultations, working with HES on updated Managing Change guidance and other documents, as necessary

 - signposting to recent planning and conservation documents/advice notes/guidance and updates